Floorp-Projects/Floorp/docs/code-quality/lint/create.rst

 Either way, to reduce the burden on users, linters should strive to provide automated bootstrapping of all their dependencies.
 To help with this, ``mozlint`` allows linters to define a ``setup`` config, which has the same path object format as an external payload.
-For example (`in-tree version <https://searchfox.org/mozilla-central/source/tools/lint/flake8.yml>`__):
+For example (`in-tree version <https://searchfox.org/mozilla-central/source/tools/lint/ruff.yml>`__):

 .. code-block:: yaml

-    flake8:
+    ruff:
         description: Python linter
         include: ['.']
         extensions: ['py']
         type: external
-        payload: py.flake8:lint
+        payload: py.ruff:lint
-        setup: py.flake8:setup
+        setup: py.ruff:setup

 The setup function takes a single argument, the root of the repository being linted.
-In the case of ``flake8``, it might look like:
+In the case of ``ruff``, it might look like:

 .. code-block:: python

     import subprocess
-    from distutils.spawn import find_executable
+    from shutil import which

     def setup(root, **lintargs):
         # This is a simple example.
 Please look at the actual source for better examples.
-        if not find_executable('flake8'):
+        if not which("ruff"):
-            subprocess.call(['pip', 'install', 'flake8'])
+            subprocess.call(["pip", "install", "ruff"])

 The setup function will be called implicitly before running the linter.
 This means it should return fast and not produce any output if there is no setup to